The Aged Care Quality and Safety Commission Glossary can also be accessed in the following format:

 Administrative Appeals Tribunal (AAT) – Entity which conducts independent merits review of administrative decisions made under Commonwealth laws.
 The AAT reviews decisions made by Australian Government ministers, departments and agencies and, in limited circumstances, decisions made by state government and non-government bodies.

 Advance care directive – A document completed and signed by a competent consumer who still has decision-making capacity regarding their future care and preferences for end-of-life care.

 In Australia, advance care directives are recognised by specific legislation or common law.
 Advance care directives can record the person’s preferences for future care and/or appoint a substitute decision-maker to make decisions about the person’s health care.

 Advance care planning – The process of planning for future health and personal care, whereby the person’s values, beliefs and preferences are made known so they guide decision-making at a future time when that person cannot make or communicate their decisions.

-Adviser - An individual selected and contracted directly by the approved provider to assist the provider to return to compliance in relation to care and services/governance and business operations.
+Adviser – An individual selected and contracted directly by the approved provider to assist the provider to ensure compliance in relation to care and services/governance and business operations.

 Advisers must not be a disqualified individual, or a Commonwealth officer or employee.

 - publicly supports or recommends a particular cause or policy